john-itcsolutions/cheirrs/README.md

 `juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`

 ## The following command would be possible, as presented, only after you are positively identified, gain our trust, and sign an agreement to work with us, in order to obtain these backup files.
-Or, develop your own!
+Or, develop your own (see below)!

 `cd ../../../../ && juju scp dbase_setup*.sh <machine-number-postgresql-master>:/home/ubuntu && juju scp *.sql <machine-number-postgresql-master>:/home/ubuntu && cd ../ && juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`